Account Settings in the Auth0 Management Dashboard

 The Auth0 rules engine uses webtask.io.
 This section explains about how to build apps and extensions on top of webtask.

-A set of URLs that are valid to redirect to after logout from Auth0 when no
+Allows you to specify the Allowed Logout URLs for your tenant.
+These are a set of URLs that are valid to redirect to after logout from Auth0 when no

 client_id is specified on the logout endpoint invocation.
 It's useful as a global list when SSO is enabled.